Trans-Java Toll Road: Purbaleunyi Toll Road

-Purbaleunyi Toll Road is a combination of Cipularang Toll Road and Padaleunyi Toll Road.
+Purbaleunyi Toll Road is a combination of Cipularang Toll Road and Padalarang–Cileunyi Toll Road.
 In 2012, Purbaleunyi Toll Road was the longest toll road in Indonesia, over 100 km.
 It runs from the north to south with the north end at Jakarta-Cikampek Toll Road and the south end at Cisumdawu Toll Road.
 Since it opened, this toll road has cut the time of car travel from Jakarta to Bandung to 2 hours.

 Cisumdawu Toll Road

 Cisumdawu Toll Road connects the cities of Cileunyi, Sumedang, and Dawuan.
 The toll road will connect Kertajati International Airport.

-Surabaya-Gresik Toll Road
+Surabaya–Gresik Toll Road

 The Surabaya–Gresik Toll Road connects Surabaya with Gresik.
 Gresik is an important port for East Java, and it is the location of PT Semen Gresik (Gresik Cement).
 This toll road is operated by PT Margabumi Matraraya.

 Surabaya–Tanjung Perak Toll Road

 The Surabaya–Tanjung Perak Toll Road connects the city of Surabaya with its port at Tanjung Perak.